-Made with a lavender simple syrup and homemade lemonade muddled with mint, these Lavender Lemonade Mojitos are the prettiest color and make for the perfect summer cocktail.
+Made with a lavender simple syrup and homemade lemonade muddled with mint and rum, these Lavender Lemonade Mojitos are the prettiest color and make for the perfect summer cocktail.

 You'll want to start by making the simple syrup.
 You know I love simple syrup, but this lavender simple syrup takes things to a whole new level.